Model United Nations Program

 *There will be one of each conference in Northern California and Southern California.

 Students participate in the program through their local delegations.
 Delegations are formed through YMCAs, schools, or other youth-affiliated programs.
-Delegations are encouraged to host weekly meetings that typically begin in mid-February, and are led by an adult Advisor.
+Delegations are encouraged to host weekly meetings that begin in January, and are led by an adult Advisor.
 Within their delegations, delegates research, debate and establish policies, treaties and resolutions.
-The main focus for the 22nd MUN will be the Universal Declaration of Human Rights.
+The main focus for the 23rd MUN will be the Sustainable Development Goals as we pass by the midpoint of the timeline for the 17 goals.

 Some groups may hold their weekly meetings virtually while others will be in person.
 This will depend on the local guidelines of each delegation so be sure to check with your local YMCA regarding their in person meeting policies.